douglampe/codetender/test/sample/README.md

-# This is a sample CodeTender template.
+# This foo will be replaced by README.codetender.md.